 Are you a traveler who enjoys early American history with a sip of wine?
 You’ll discover both in Winston-Salem, NC.

 Walk the streets of Old Salem, one of the most well documented Colonial sites in America.
 The look at Moravian culture includes Miksch Gardens where Moravian gardening practices are on display or watch live demonstrations by craftsmen at the Singles’ Brothers House.
-You’ll also enjoy the opportunity to taste a Moravian chicken pie at the Tavern in Old Salem.

 When it’s time for wine tasting, drive into the Yadkin Valley in the Blue Ridge foothills.
 Raffaldini Vineyards and Winery offers a pretty setting on a hill for tasting Chianti in the Carolinas.
 Attending a Raffaldini wine blending class is lots of fun!